 Deferred income represents cash payments received in advance of the Company's transfer of control of products or services to its customers and generally consists of unearned revenue from the Company's loyalty programs.
-The Company's deferred income balances were \$2,956 and \$\$2,254 as of December 31, 2021 and 2020, respectively, and were recorded within accrued expenses and other current liabilities in the consolidated balance sheets.
-During the year ended December 31, 2021, the Company recognized \$6,591 as net revenue from amounts recorded as deferred income in the earlier years.
-During the years ended December 31, 2020, and 2019 the company did not recognize any amount as net revenues from amounts recorded as deferred income in the earlier years.
-The deferred income balance as of December 31, 2021 is expected to be recognized as revenue within the next twelve months.
+The Company's deferred income balances were \$2,254 and \$0 as of December 31, 2020 and 2019, respectively, and were recorded within accrued expenses and other current liabilities in the consolidated balance sheets.
+During the years ended December 31, 2020 and 2019 and December 29, 2018, the Company did not recognize any amount as net revenues from amounts recorded as deferred income in the earlier years.
+The deferred income balance as of December 31, 2020 is expected to be recognized as revenue within the next twelve months.